-The milestone payments, royalty and sales price revenue and some of the operational and other expenses incurred by the Company are received/paid in US dollars.
+There are some operational and other expenses incurred by the Company which are received/paid in US dollars.
 The assets and liabilities of the Company are recorded in Canadian dollars.
 As a result, fluctuations in the US dollar against the Canadian dollar could result in material fluctuations in the financial results of the Company.